TACC/Lmod/docs/source/070_standard_modules.rst

 functions are active, all others functions are ignored.

 The above is an example of how a site might provide a default set of modules that a user can override with a default collection.
+Site are, of course, free to setup Lmod any way they like.
 The minimum required setup (for bash with z00_StdEnv.sh ) would be::

     if [ -z "$__Init_Default_Modules" -o -z "$LD_LIBRARY_PATH" ]; then